bo-wang-up/PRIME/README.md

 ## Classification

-Follow the instructions in Classification, you can train and test PRIME on N-MNIST
+Follow the instructions in Classification, you can train and test PRIME on N-MNIST classification

+## Classification

+Follow the instructions in Inpainting, you can train and test PRIME on MNIST inpainting

+## Pretrained models

+Preatrined models have been provided in folder 'Pretrained_models'